Jiun-Ting/CS-744---Big-Data-Systems/README.md

-# Courseworks and final report of Big Data Systems
+# Courseworks and Final Report of Big Data Systems

 * Apache Spark Deployment and Testing: Deployed Hadoop and Spand on Cloudlab and conducted experiments to observe the result of RDD partitioning, RDD persistence and fault tolerance by implementing Pagerank.